RedHatGov/aro-test-drive/content/fin.md

 # Summary

 Thanks for joining us today!
-We hope you enjoyed the test drive.
+We hope you enjoyed ARO Test Drive.